 The ocean can be a very unforgiving place and while most sailors have given some consideration to emergency preparedness (i.e. stocking first-aid kit, flairs, etc.), very few (with the exception of some offshore racers) have actively trained for performing in extremely challenging conditions.

-How does performance psychology play a role in the world of sailing?
+How can performance psychology be used in sailing?

 As sailors we spend a lot of time preparing our boats for emergencies, how should we think about preparing ourselves?

-How can we become more psychologically and emotionally robust so that we’re better prepared for challenges offshore?
+How can we become more psychologically prepared for challenges offshore?